Bachelor of Arts in Dental Hygiene (BA) in three years

-Join the university-trained elite of dentistry with a Bachelor of Arts in Dental Hygiene!
+Join the university-trained elite of dentistry with the german-language Bachelor of Arts in Dental Hygiene!

-Studying the Bachelor of Arts in Dental Hygiene (BA) at DPU's department of Medicine/Dentistry, alongside students in the diploma programme in dentistry for award of the Dr. med. dent. degree, is an excellent opportunity to learn from top professors and senior and assistant dentists with a high level of recognition.
-The academic programme for the Bachelor of Arts in Dental Hygiene (BA) offers you an excellent opportunity to help shape a modern, success-oriented state-of-the-art practice and make yourself indispensable as an academic to your dentist and patients.
+The three-year academic programme for the Bachelor of Arts in Dental Hygiene (BA), 180 ECTS, offers you an excellent opportunity to help shape a modern, success-oriented state-of-the-art practice and make yourself indispensable as an academic to your dentist and patients.

 Qualification profile